 It’s the best sketch pad I’ve ever seen at it’s a very affordable price.
 Imagine it is just 80.50 PHP.

-- It is hardbound with this glittery design – Usually, this kind of notebooks messes your hands with glitters, but amazingly this one gives you a very minimal amount of glitters and it looks like the dust of eye shadow.
+- It is hardbound with this glittery design – Usually, this kind of notebook messes your hands with glitters, but amazingly this one gives you a very minimal amount of glitters and it looks like the dust of eye shadow.
 You won’t be noticing it if I didn’t even say it.
 I really hated glittered items because of what it leaves my hands but this one is fine.

-- Unlined Cream Paper – The paper is quite thick and cream colored.
+- Unlined Cream Paper – The paper is quite thick and cream-colored.
 The paper is smooth for writing and drawing, I’m not sure though if it will work for water coloring.
 But if you’ll check on the photos it has minimal ghosting when I used a marker.

-- Can be opened 180 degrees – When it comes to notebooks, I am so particular with its ability to open in 180 degrees.
+- Can be opened 180 degrees – When it comes to notebooks, I am so particular with their ability to open in 180 degrees.
 I’m so traumatized with the Limelight hardbound journals that were given to me by an officemate last year because after opening it widely the bound paper got detached from its hardbound cover.
 It is still usable but unpresentable and we never wanted that to happen, right?

-- Very handy – I’m not good with sizes of paper but I saw on the price tag that the size is 5.12×7.48 I, so it’s like in between of A5 and A6.
+- Very handy – I’m not good with sizes of paper but I saw on the price tag that the size is 5.12×7.48 I, so it’s like in between A5 and A6.
 It has 50 pages, so it’s very compact.

 I had this notebook since the last payday which means it was on January 26, 2018, and it’s still bound well.